-Known as the Father of LabVIEW by engineers and scientists worldwide, Jeff Kodosky cofounded National Instruments in 1976 and has continued to mentor the global R&D organization and pioneer graphical system design approach through NI LabVIEW.
+Known as the Father of LabVIEW by engineers and scientists worldwide, Jeff Kodosky cofounded National Instruments in 1976.
+He has continued to mentor the global R&D organization and pioneer the graphical system design approach through LabVIEW.

 Kodosky’s invention of LabVIEW was named as one of the “Top 50 Milestones for the Industry” by Electronic Design magazine and is recognized with more than 100 national and international awards from major industry publications including EE Times, Electronics Weekly, Elektronik, Engineering for You, EDN, NASA Tech Briefs, and Test & Measurement World.

 Jeff K, as he is known around NI, has a personal passion for education and opera.
-Kodosky has been recognized with the Woodrow Wilson Award for Corporate Citizenship for his work with organizations including: The University of Texas at Austin UTeach program and College of Natural Sciences, the Rensselaer Polytechnic Institute (RPI) Board of Trustees, and the Austin Lyric Opera.
+He has been recognized with the Woodrow Wilson Award for Corporate Citizenship for his work with organizations including The University of Texas at Austin UTeach program and College of Natural Sciences, the Rensselaer Polytechnic Institute (RPI) Board of Trustees, and the Austin Lyric Opera.

-Kodosky holds a bachelor’s degree in physics from Rensselear Polytechnic Institute.
+Kodosky holds a bachelor’s degree in physics from RPI